LuisR-jpg/Artificial-Intelligence---UP/Patrones de Diseno y Arquitecturas de Software/Problemas/Alumni/README.md

 #### Bridge

-It was necessary to find a pattern able to pair all the users with their specific interfaces because every single user has different data, possible actions.
+It was necessary to find a pattern able to pair all the users with their specific interfaces because every single user has different data and possible actions.

+There were two orthogonal classes that changed their behaviour depending on the objects calling them

 ### Creational Design Patterns